 Today is October 24, and it was on this day in history that a woman named Annie Edson Taylor became the first person to survive going over Niagara Falls in a barrel.

-Taylor was born in Auburn New York and her father owned a flour company.
-Her father had died when she was just 12 years old but her family was live comfortably because of the money he left from the flour business.
+Taylor was born in Auburn, New York, and her father owned a flour company.
+Her father had died when she was just 12 years old, but her family was able to live comfortably because of the money he left from the flour business.

-She didn’t make a lot of money from the event and the money she had made was embezzled by her manager so she was poor again.
-In a newspaper interview, Annie told people not to attempt that feat as it was very dangerous and she would never do it again, however thrill seekers over the years had made the attempt in barrels, boats, inner tubes and even most recently on a jet ski.
-Most of the people attempting this feat had died but other survived and some of the survivors did it a second time.
-Now there is a 25,000 dollar fine levied against anyone trying to go over the falls on purpose.
+She didn’t make a lot of money from the event, and the money she did make was embezzled by her manager, so she soon became poor again.
+In a newspaper interview, Taylor told people not to attempt the feat as it was very dangerous.
+She said she would never do it again, yet thrill seekers over the years have made the attempt anyway – in barrels, boats and inner tubes, and even on a jet ski.
+Most of the people attempting this feat have died, and some of the survivors went on to do it a second time.
+Now there is a $25,000 fine levied against anyone trying to go over the falls on purpose.

 Annie Edson Taylor died in 1921 at the age of 89.
 She died broke, and her name never became the household name she wanted, but she did go down in history as the first person to go over Niagara Falls in a barrel.

 (Public domain image available on Wikipedia)